-19. If both overshoots are larger than desired, try making the adjustments described below.
-Note that if these adjustments do not change the response, you are limited by the output decoupling.
-Check the output response each time you make a change as well as the switching nodes to make sure that the response is still stable.

-Make the ramp resistor larger by 25% (R{RAMP}).

-For V{TRAN1}, increase C_B or increase the switching frequency.

-For V{TRAN2}, increase R_A and decrease C_A by 25%.

-20. For load release (see Figure 14), if V{TRANREL} is larger than V{TRAN1} (see Figure 13), there is not enough output capacitance.
+- 20. If both overshoots are larger than desired, try making the following adjustments.
+Note that, if these adjustments do not change the response, you are limited by the output decoupling.
+Check the output response each time you make a change as well as the switching nodes to make sure that the response is still stable. - 21.
+Make the ramp resistor larger by 25% ( $R{RAMP}$ ). - 22.
+For VTRAN1, increase CB or increase the switching frequency. - 23.
+For $V{TRAN2}$ , increase $R_A$ and decrease $C_A$ by 25%. - 24.
+For load release (see Figure 14), if $V{TRANREL}$ is larger than $V{TRAN1}$ (see Figure 13), there is not enough output capacitance.
 You need more capacitance or you have to make the inductor values smaller.
 (If you change inductors, you need to start the design again using the spreadsheet and this tuning procedure.)